 4 - Stop toxic extermination of your home

-- Switch to nontoxic methods of pest control and management.
+- Switch to nontoxic methods of pest control and management using our guide.
 Choose Integrative Pest Management (IPM), which focuses on eliminating the causes of pest infestations:

 - Keep pests out — Seal all cracks you can find into your home.
 If pests can’t get inside, then you won’t need to use any pesticides to kill them.

 - Starve and dry pests out — Keep your house very clean and eliminate pest access to food and water.